o3de/o3de.org/content/docs/userguide/set-input-number-node.md

 ---
-description: ' Use the Set Input Number node in the &ALYlong; &script-canvas; editor to set the value of a procedural material input parameter as a number. '
+description: ' Use the Set Input Number node in the Amazon Lumberyard Script Canvas editor to set the value of a procedural material input parameter as a number. '
 title: Set Input Number
 ---